nhumrich/k8s-deploy/README.md

 # What does this give me?

 This container provides two things.
 1) The templating (for specifying tag/etc), but also a smart deployment for deployment object.
 This script will run `kubectl apply` on your yaml file.
 So you can have many k8s objects in the yaml.
-If one of more of your objects is a "deployment", then this script will run the deployment with auto-rollback.
+If one or more of your objects is a "deployment", then this script will run the deployment with auto-rollback.
 Here is how it works: